Right care for your menstrual cup

 1- Keep an eye in the little holes: soft toothbrush (dedicated to the cup), or a toothpick to help remove stubborn debris.

-2-Adding in a bowl just boiled water 100C will kill all germs and possible left overs, also you can add some baking soda or 1/9 parts of apple cider vinegar, since both works excellent as sanitizers.
-You do not need to spend money in expensive cleansing products.
+2-Adding in a bowl just boiled water 100C will kill all germs and possible leftovers, also you can add some baking soda or 1/9 parts of apple cider vinegar, since both works excellent as sanitizers.
+You do not need to spend money on expensive cleaning products.
 Let it cool down a bit and put it out to dry on the sun if possible.

 3-Store it in a small, clean and breathable place, to make sure that any moisture left can evaporate.
-Organic cottons bags are the best options.
+Organic cotton bags are the best options.

 Some sisters use Iodine every month and they address good results.
 Even though we did not try the tip, we rely on the sources.
 Iodine solution is what doctors use on their hands before performing a surgery, since its safe for mucus membranes and acts as good antiseptic.

 How to remove long-term stains/discoloration: